ikvk/ecs_pattern/README.rst

 ------------------------------------------------------------------------------------------------------------------------
     | Container for entities.

-    | Use the ecs_pattern class.EntityManager for creating an entity manager.
+    | Use class ecs_pattern.EntityManager for creating an entity manager.

     | Time complexity of get_by_class and get_with_component - like a dict